EduArt-Robotik/edu_simulation/README.md

 This folder contains subfolder for every model currently available for simulation including both the mecanum robot and the offroad robot from EduArt as well as the track models.
 For the track models, every subfolder contains a blender folder with the blender file (.blend) as well as a picture of the track (.jpg) and a mesh folter with the exported models.
 The models can be exported in many different files, but for simulation purposes in gazebo, every track was exported in the Collada file format (.dae) and the STL file format (.stl).
+Furthermore every folder contains an SDFormat file (.sdf) as well as a configuration file (.config), which both are used by the Gazebo simulator to import the model exported from the blender software and create a gazebo model.

 ### eduard_mecanum

 ### eduard_offroad

 ### gravel_plain